 Skim through the many books that each place has.
 Write down a few names of boat companies and google reviews for each boat.
 The photo books that they use for luring you into picking the boats can be a bit deceiving.
 These cruises are great at marketing, some boats have gorgeous booklets advertising their boats with beautiful photos then when you see the boat in person you will realize the boat you are on looks 30 years older than the book in the pamphlet.

 If you do not want to be on top of a bunch of other boats and people then we recommend booking a Bai Tu Long Bay cruise that skips Halong completely.
-Our cruise went through Bai Tu on the last day back to harbor, and it visibly looked less crowded.
-We will be doing this next time instead.If room quality isn’t important to you, go for a 3 star cruise, which still offer nice rooms.
+Our cruise went through Bai Tu on the last day back to the harbor, and it visibly looked less crowded.
+We will be doing this next time instead.If room quality isn’t important to you, go for a 3-star cruise, which still offers nice rooms.
 We didn’t actually get to spend as much time on the more expensive boat we paid for and realized we probably would have been just as happy on the less expensive boat.

 We also recommend spending two nights rather than one.
 People who stay one night spend exactly 24 hours from the moment the step on the boat to the moment they step off.
 And spend a total of 8 hours in a bus just to get there and back to Hanoi.
 They are still getting pushed through activities you cannot skip and do not get to enjoy some of the more relaxing moments of the cruise.
 Spend the extra night or it will be over in the blink of an eye.